Anant3008/S72_ANANT_ECOMMERCE/readme.md

 - MongoDB: Where I'll store all my project's data
 - Express: Helps me create a server
 - React: For building the website's interface
-- Node.js: Allows me to run JavaScript outside the browser
+- Node.js: Lets me run JavaScript outside the browser

-### Creation of a REST API
+### REST API Creation
-I will learn to:
+I'll be learning how to:
--Create my first API endpoints
+- Create my first API endpoints
--Send data between the frontend and backend
+- Send data between the frontend and backend
--Handle simple requests like getting product lists
+- Handle basic requests like getting product lists

 ### Authentication
-I will start with simple features:
+Starting with simple features:
--Basic login page
+- Basic login page
--User registration
+- User registration
--Know about passwords, security
+- Learning about passwords and security

 ### Database Schema Design
-My database will start with:
+My first database will include:
--Simple product list
+- A simple product list
--Basic user information
+- Basic user information
-Details of orders
+- Order details

 ### Backend Development
-Learn the fundamentals of:
+Learning the basics of:
-- Server setup
+- Setting up a server
-- Database connection
+- Connecting to a database
-- Handling simple requests
+- Handling basic requests

 ### Frontend Development
-Start by mastering:
+Starting with:
-- Creating a simple page
+- Creating simple pages
-- Basic shopping cart
+- Making a basic shopping cart
 - Displaying products

 ### Core Concepts Covered

-#### Overview of MERN Stack
+#### Overview of the MERN Stack
-I will learn:
+I'll be learning:
 - What each technology does
 - How they work together
-- General setup and configuration
+- Basic setup and configuration

 #### REST API Structure and Endpoints
-I start by learning:
+Starting with:
 - What an API is
-- Creating basic routes
+- How to create basic routes
 - Sending and receiving data

-Basics of Database Schema Design
+#### Basics of Database Schema Design
-About:
+Learning about:
 - What a database schema is
 - How to store product information
 - Basic data relationships

-Role of Authentication in Web Applications
+#### Role of Authentication in Web Applications
-Understand:
+Understanding:
 - Why we need user accounts
 - How to keep passwords safe
 - Basic login/logout functionality